vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 context** provides additional information that the system may use to refine the results.
 For example, *"The Apple store near my house is closed due to Covid."*

+Within the `search` object, add `custom_dimensions` weights (Scale only), `metadata_filter` and set the `lexical_interpolation` (formerly `lambda`) in the REST API v1.0.
+Setting to `0` disables exact and Boolean text matching, while a value of `1` disabls neural retrieval.
+Users often see best results by setting this value somewhere between 0.01 and 0.1, and we typically recommend users start experimentation with a `0.025`.

-The `start` field controls the starting position within the list of results, while `num_results` dictates how many results are returned.
-Thus, setting `start=5` and `num_results=20` would return twenty results beginning at position five.
+The `semantics` parameter indicates whether to consider a query against this corpus as a query or a response.
+The `offset` field controls the starting position within the list of results, while `limit` dictates how many results are returned.
+Thus, setting `offset=5` and `limit=20` would return twenty results beginning at position five.
 These fields are mainly used to provide pagination.

-The `corpusKey` specifies a list of corpora against which to run the query.
-While it's most often the case that a query is run against a single corpus, it's sometimes useful to run against several in parallel.
+The `context_configuration` object lets you specify whether you want a specific number of characters or sentences before or after the matching document part.

 Finally, the **reranking configuration** enables reranking of results, to further increase relevance in certain scenarios.
 For details about our English cross-attentional (Scale only) and Maximal Marginal Relevance (MMR) rerankers, see [Reranking](/docs/api-reference/search-apis/reranking).

-## Corpus Key Definition
+## Query Request and Response

-The `corpusKey` specifies the ID of the corpus being searched.
+The `corpus_key` specifies the ID of the corpus being searched.
 The `metadata_filter` allows specifying a predicate expression that restricts the search to a part of the corpus.
 The filter is written in a simplified SQL dialect and can reference metadata that was marked as filterable during corpus